Erased Fernando Zobel mural at Parish of the Holy Sacrifice (1953-1955)

 Completed in 1955, the circular church brought together some of the most important figures in Philippine modernism: architecture by Leandro Locsin, sculpture by Napoleon Abueva, floor mosaics by Arturo Luz, and paintings by Vicente Manansala and Ang Kiukok.

 Zóbel is almost never mentioned in accounts of the church until I encountered an obscure column by Chong Ardivilla in the Manila Standard.
+Fernando Zóbel de Ayala himself did not include a photograph of his own mural in his Philippine Studies article on the Parish of the Holy Sacrifice (1957) and only self-deprecatingly described his contribution.

 Credit for the photograph should also go to Nap Jamir Sr., who documented many of Fernando Zóbel’s works and Chong Ardivilla who consulted the Ade Bethune papers at the St. Catherine University Library and Archives in St. Paul, Minnesota, USA